Sub-Cambrian peneplain: Extent

 The Sub-Cambrian peneplain extends as an almost continuous belt along the eastern coast of Sweden for some 700 km from north to south.
-Near Stockholm and Hudiksvall the peneplain is densely dissected by joint valleys and at the High Coast is the Sub-Cambrian peneplain is both highly uplifted and eroded.
+Near Stockholm and Hudiksvall the peneplain is densely dissected by joint valleys and at the High Coast the Sub-Cambrian peneplain is both highly uplifted and eroded.
 More inland the peneplain can be traced at the crestal region of the South Swedish Dome where it is dissected by joint valleys.
 The Sub-Cambrian peneplain in the crestal region of the South Swedish Dome is the highest step in a piedmonttreppen system seen in Småland.
 In southern Sweden the peneplain surfaces tilt away from the crest of South Swedish Dome, to the northwest in Västergötland, to the northeast in Östergötland and to the east in eastern Småland.
 At this last region the sub-Cambrian peneplain is truncated to the west by a well defined and prominent scarp that separates it from the South Småland peneplain to the west.
 (Note: The scarp can be observed east of Växjö.)